Azure-Samples/avm-bicep-labs/labs/lab02/README.md

 ### Method (1) - main.bicep file

 - Deploy the [main.bicep](main.bicep) by modifying the `identifier` parameter to something that is unique to your deployment (i.e. a 5 letter string).
+Additionally you can also change the `location` parameter to a different Azure region of your choice.

 ```powershell
 New-AzDeployment -Location 'australiaeast' -deploymentname 'avmdemo' -TemplateFile '<<path to the repo>>\labs\lab02\main.bicep'